dokuzbit/utils/README.md

 ### Why two folders for client and server and why server utilites named with .server.ts?

 In sveltekit (we 💜 svelte) you cannot import server side utilities in client side ending up with error to protect missuse of server side utilities in client side which protects data leaks.
 So we put server side utilities in `server` folder with `.server.ts` extension and client side utilities in `client` folder.

+---

+## 📋 Changelog

+For a detailed list of changes in each version, see our [CHANGELOG.md](./CHANGELOG.md).